Red Sox rally in 9th to defeat Blue Jays | Sports-Games

 Christian Vazquez scored from third on a chopper to third base in the bottom of the ninth after Xander Bogaerts led off the inning with the tying solo homer and the Boston Red Sox came back to defeat the visiting Toronto Blue Jays 9-8 Saturday night.
 Bogaerts led off the ninth with his ninth homer against Anthony Bass (2-3) to tie the game.

 J.D.
-Martinez walked.
+Martinez then walked.
 Jose Peraza ran for him and was forced at second by Vazquez, who then stole second and continued to third on catcher Caleb Joseph's throwing error.
 He beat the throw home on a chopper by Yairo Munoz.
-Mike Kickham (1-0) pitched two innings to get the win.
+Mike Kickham (1-0) pitched two innings to get the win, giving up three hits with a walk and four strikeouts but holding the Jays off the scoreboard.

 Boston starter Ryan Weber allowed two runs and five hits in five innings.
 Hernandez led off the second with his 14th homer.

 Tellez singled and scored on Travis Shaw's double in the fourth.
 The Red Sox scored twice in the fourth.
-Michael Chavis singled, but was out trying to reach third on Delbec's single to right.
-Delbec took third on Alex Verdugo's double.
+Michael Chavis singled, but was out trying to reach third on Dalbec's single to right.
+Dalbec took third on Alex Verdugo's double.
 Devers lashed a two-run double to right.

 Josh Taylor allowed a walk to Tellez, a single to Hernandez and Guerrero's sixth homer in the sixth.
 Randal Grichuk, Tellez and Hernandez hit consecutive singles in the seventh against Phillips Valdez to tie the game.
 Joe Panik hit a two-out, RBI double for the go-ahead run.
 Lourdes Gurriel Jr. had an infield single against Robert Stock to score another run, bumping Toronto's lead to 8-6.